animehunter123/copypasta2/README.md

 * FR: For Docker Best Practices, should run as a non-root user instead of root (to remove warnings during startup).
 * FR: Refactor the extremely long App.jsx into multiple jsx files for the components (with their own imports and exports).
 * FR: Update to latest Meteor (See https://docs.meteor.com/history.html and update this project with 'meteor update')!
-* FR: Make this compatible with internet explorer (for old homelabs from the 90's).
+* BUG: Make this compatible with internet explorer (for old homelabs from the 90's).
 Looks like only Meteor 1.0 works correctly, so this requires a complete downgrade of this webapp, else you will see:
 ```log
 Detected older Firefox version: 36  firefox-compat.js:12:7
 Applying Firefox compatibility fixes  firefox-compat.js:21:3